VatsalNegi/Network-Simulation-Using-Cisco-Packet-Tracer/README.md

 - Practiced troubleshooting using ping and IP configuration

 This project helped me strengthen my understanding of Computer Networks concepts.
 Its an interesting problem demonstrating the concepts of **Classless IP Subnetting** and using **RIPv2 Protocol**.
-I am sharing this **working solution** so that it might be of help to others looking to learn these concepts with a practical real world example.
+This repository is shared for learning and understanding networking concepts.

 ## Designed Network